brycekroencke/FogLAMP-Manage-Docs/docs/data-flows.rst

 choose the desired Connection Template from the **Connection Template** dropdown menu.
 Note, if there exists only one compatible Connection Template, then it will be preselected from the dropdown menu automatically.
-Here you also have the option to add a FIlter to the Connection or provide a custom name for the Connection.
+Here you also have the option to add a Filter to the Connection or provide a custom name for the Connection.
 Finally, click **Save** to finish creating the Connection.